Argonne-National-Laboratory/DSP/docs/installation.rst

 Installation
 ------------

+This describes the following:

+* how to correctly clone the repository with submodules
-This guide describes the prerequisites for installation and how to install DSP and Julia interface.
+* the prerequisites for installation
+* how to install DSP and Julia interface

 Download
 ^^^^^^^^